spacexnu/adlermedrado.com.br/content/_index.md

 # ⚡️ About Me

-👾 I’m Adler Medrado — also known as __spacexnu__.
+👾 I’m Adler Medrado - also known as __spacexnu__.

 Software Engineer with 20+ years writing code, defending systems, and staying ahead of hype.

 My journey began on a BBS I built in the 90s on a PC/AT 386 running MS-DOS.
 That mindset still drives everything I do: build it yourself, understand every layer, stay sovereign.

-I've architected and deployed systems across finance, e-commerce, and healthcare — always with security, privacy, and performance in mind.
+I've architected and deployed systems across finance, e-commerce, and healthcare.
+Always with security, privacy, and performance in mind.

 Currently working on AI-powered log analysis, NLP-based data extraction, and decentralized, censorship-resistant tools.